 Helpers Hungary has been in the service of expats living in Hungary for more than 15 years.
 We are happy to offer our expert assistance in all matters of immigration and business in Hungary.

 Did you find this article useful?
-Follow us on Facebook to never miss an update, or contact us through the form below to ask for assistance.
+Follow us on Facebook to never miss an update, or share it with your friends and followers.

 SZÉP card is the most popular form of fringe benefits in Hungary.
 It can normally be used for recreational activities, but because of the pandemic, some alterations were introduced.
 Among these, users were allowed to use the SZÉP card for buying foodstuff as well – with July that has come to an end.Read More